sofiak-hel/filmflask/README.md

 Since Välipalautus 2, a lot has happened:

 **In addition to Välipalautus 2 the following functionality exists:**
+- Added proper meta tags to everything, including previews for discord/twitter, and meta-information about the used charset and viewport for mobile users.
 - A lot more CSS and JavaScript has been added to make the user experience smoother.
   - Most requests no longer redirect the users and many of them give the user an